apache/skywalking-website/content/blog/2024-010-15-introduce-r3-to-recognition-restful-url/index.md

 Using RESTFul HTTP URLs (as unique resource identifiers) offers high readability, making it easier for both clients and servers to understand.
 However, in the observability field, this approach poses several challenges:

-1. **A large number of endpoints (HTTP URL)**: Browsing through all externally provided endpoints becomes more difficult, making it hard to identify problematic endpoints.
+1. **A large number of endpoints (HTTP URI)**: Browsing through all externally provided endpoints becomes more difficult, making it hard to identify problematic endpoints.
 2. **Metrics are difficult to collect**: It becomes particularly challenging to categorize similar endpoints and generate observability metrics.

 In existing solutions, this issue can be resolved following these application-level resolutions: